Skip to main content

 Pitfalls & troubleshooting

-• Division looks wrong: spot-check denominators for zero or missing values and validate both inputs at the same intersections.
+• Division looks wrong: check denominators for zero or missing values and validate both inputs at the same intersections.

 • LN/LOG/SQRT return missing results: confirm the input domain (negative values or zeros where not supported).